Sales POC Playbook: Prove Your Product, Build Trust, and Advance Deals

 This way, they can identify areas of interest, concerns, and common questions, which enhances the team's sales strategy.

-When Does a POC Make the Most Sense?
+When does a POC make the most sense?

 POCs come into play during the mid-to-late stages of the sales cycle, when buyers have already been qualified, have shortlisted possible solutions, and need to determine which one is the best fit for their needs.

 Traditional, highly customized POCs require significant effort, and as such, should be reserved for well-qualified sales opportunities and later-stage deal cycles.
-Automated POCs, on the other hand, can be used more freely, because they require less of a resource lift.

 Businesses will benefit from POCs if they: